a-synchronous/rubico/README.md

              // { userId: 1, id: 5, title: 'laboriosam mollitia...', completed: false }
 ```

-For semantically related functionality, rubico provides variations for some of the operators as property functions; for example, `map.pool` is a property function and variation of the `map` operator.
-Finally, when something goes wrong, rubico throws meaningful and ergonomic errors with human readable stack traces.
+For semantically related functionality, rubico provides variations for some of the operators as property functions, e.g. `map.pool` or `map.series`.
+When something goes wrong, rubico throws meaningful and ergonomic errors to aid in the debugging process.
 You should get started with rubico if you aspire to be a more effective programmer, write cleaner and more concise code, or harness the expressive power of functional programming in production.

 # Getting Started
  1. [check out the docs](https://doc.rubico.land)